Bow Parish Apprentice Register 1803

 Bow Parish apprenticeship register, 1802-1827 (Ref: L/SMS/C/9/1[BOW/838])

-Under the old Poor Law system the overseers of the poor of each parish were empowered, with the consent of the justices of the peace, to apprentice pauper children and the masters chosen were bound to accept the youngsters on penalty of a fine.
-Under an Act of Parliament of 42 George III [1801 – 2], overseers of the poor were required to keep a register of children apprenticed under a penalty of £5 for not complying.
+People in trade had to accept apprentices on penalty of a fine.
+An Act of Parliament of 42 George III [1801 – 2] required overseers to keep a register of children apprenticed.
+There was a penalty of £5 for not complying.

 The Register is in a PDF format